 The Tower of London

 London is full of treasures, including the renowned Tower of London.
-Here you will find the majestic British crown jewels, as well as a palace, fortress, and prison, all in one place.
+Here, you will find the majestic British crown jewels, a palace, fortress, and prison, all in one place.
 This iconic attraction is located on the north bank of the Thames, minutes away from Tower Bridge.

-The Tower of London is usually open between 9 and 10 in the morning and stays open until 4:30 or 5 in the afternoon, but keep in mind that these timings may change throughout the year, so make sure to check out the opening hours before you go.
+The Tower of London is usually open between 9 and 10 in the morning and stays open until 4:30 or 5 in the afternoon.
+However, these opening hours may change throughout the year, so make sure to check before you go.

 London Eye

 A ride on the “London Eye” Ferris wheel will reward you with a breathtaking panorama of the city below.
 The place has a particularly amazing vibe on occasions like Christmas and New Year’s Eve.
-This 30-minute experience will give you a perfect opportunity to watch London’s most popular attractions, such as Big Ben, Buckingham Palace, St. Paul’s Cathedral, Westminster Abbey, and Trafalgar Square, from as high as 135 metres!
+This 30-minute experience will allow you to watch London’s most popular attractions, such as Big Ben, Buckingham Palace, St. Paul’s Cathedral, Westminster Abbey, and Trafalgar Square, from as high as 135 metres!

 Soho Square

-It makes so much sense to end your trip at Soho Square, about 15 minutes from London Eye.
+It makes sense to end your trip at Soho Square, about 15 minutes from the London Eye.
 This vibrant spot is the place to be for an unforgettable night out.
-From stylish eateries to cosy bars and lively clubs, Soho has it all.
+Soho has everything from stylish eateries to cosy bars and lively clubs.
 The energy of the bustling streets will sweep you away as you seamlessly move from one venue to the next.

-Introducing an Egyptian superhero to the world came packed with excitement and inspiration, and just a sprinkle of education.
-If you haven’t yet watched Moon Knight, you are missing out on a lot of thrill, so make sure to watch it next.
-For an even better experience, try watching the series then pack your suits and tour one of the places we listed above, if not all of them.
+Introducing an Egyptian superhero to the world was packed with excitement, inspiration, and just a sprinkle of education.
+If you haven’t yet watched Moon Knight, you are missing out on a lot of thrills, so make sure to watch it next.
+For an even better experience, try watching the series, then pack your suits and tour one of the places we listed above, if not all of them.